If you have an idea that will strengthen social well-being and address social issues in communities, this program could help support it.

-The application process is online for Social Grants.
+The application process for Social Grants is online.
 You will need to create an account.
 (If you have already created an account for a different Trust grant application, please use that account.)
 Click here to be directed to the Trust’s online application site.

 Stay informed!
 Sign up for our e-newsletter.

 Here are examples of past projects that have been approved for grants:

 These projects may not reflect our current funding priorities.

 Your project should address one of the following three categories: